 Badges & memberships

 For example, if you’re an active member in industry organizations like WIPA or NACE, you should mention that on your site.
+This can also be a positive when other vendors are looking at your site to see if they should refer a client or a lead to you.

 Elopement photographers often choose to display a Leave No Trace icon on their site, so that potential clients can see their commitment to the environment.